Danielsahkwadwo/DS-A-LABS/week_05/Student_management_system/README.md

 1. **Student**: Represents a student, with attributes for personal details, contact information, and academic history.
 2. **Course**: Represents a course, with attributes for course code, name, description, credits, and duration.
 3. **Instructor**: Represents an instructor, with attributes for personal details, contact information, and course assignments.
+3. **Enrollment**: Represents an enrollment, with attributes for creating an enrollment as an instructor and also enroling in a course as a student.

 ---